Haret Hreik

-On 3 September 1985, during the War of the Camps, gunmen from Amal killed thirteen Palestinian civilians in Haret Hreik.

 Haret Hreik is located northeast of the Beirut–Rafic Hariri International Airport and north of the towns of Laylake and Bourj el-Barajneh, west of Hadath and south of Chyah.
-The town is the headquarters of the Shia group Hezbollah.
-Israeli warplanes destroyed the headquarters and civilian homes in July 2006.
+The district is the de-facto epicenter of the Shia group Hezbollah.
+The district was heavily damaged in the July 2006 Hezbollah War by the Israeli airforce that destroyed 640 kilometres (400 miles) of roads, 73 bridges, and 31 other targets such as sea ports, water and sewage treatment plants, electrical facilities, 25 fuel stations, 900 commercial structures, up to 350 schools and two hospitals, and 130,000 residences.

+On 3 September 1985, during the War of the Camps, gunmen from the Amal militia killed thirteen Palestinian civilians in Haret Hreik.

+In July 2024, Israeli military announced that they had targeted and killed senior Hezbollah commander Fuad Shukr in an airstrike launched by Israeli fighter jets on a building in the southern suburb of Beirut.

 2006 Lebanon War

 The area was largely destroyed during the 2006 Lebanon War.
-It was estimated that close to 200 buildings were destroyed in the town during the first week of Israel's attack on Lebanon in 2006, with a total of more than 700 structures destroyed or damaged by the end of the war and thousands of civilians injured or dead, while the international community stood still.
-The town has since undergone significant reconstruction, replacing destroyed and damaged buildings, with minimal help from the international community, and with maximum help from Iran.
+It was estimated that close to 200 buildings were destroyed in the town during the first week of Israel's attack on Lebanon in 2006, with a total of more than 700 structures destroyed or damaged by the end of the war and thousands of civilians injured or dead.
+The town has since undergone significant reconstruction, replacing destroyed and damaged buildings.

+Demographics

+In 2014, Muslims made up 51.52% and Christians made up 48.19% of registered voters in Haret Hreik all Of them live in other areas.
+43.47% of the voters were Shiite Muslims, 40.96% were Maronite Catholics, 8.03% were Sunni Muslims.

 Culture and education

-Haret Hreik houses Umam Documentation & Research, an organization handling extensive archive related to Lebanon's history.
-Umam also runs The Hangar, a contemporary arts space featuring regular events and exhibitions.
+Haret Hreik houses Umam Documentation & Research, an organization that archives material related to Lebanon's history.
+Umam also runs The Hangar, a contemporary arts space featuring events and exhibitions.

-The town also hosts three main libraries with millions of books.
-The libraries are always crowded with students, readers and researchers from different ages and backgrounds.
-In addition to that, two main hospitals operate in the area (Sahel General Hospital and Bahman hospital), providing services to thousands of residents.
-The area hosts many cultural activities on regular basis, including shopping carnivals, art contests and cultural talks.
+The town also hosts three main libraries.
+In addition, two hospitals operate in the area (Sahel General Hospital and Bahman hospital), providing services to residents.
+The area hosts cultural activities, including shopping carnivals, art contests and talks.